"You should apologize to her. I can't believe you made her jump like that. Did you see the look on her face?"

 Shovel perches herself on a soft log along the bank and groans.
 "Hates the dancing water.
 Always filled with rocks."

-I try to get a sense of what I'm looking at, until it shifts into a winged ghoul.
+Silently, something rises from the mud behind her.
+I try to get a sense of what I'm looking at.
+It shifts into a winged ghoul.
 A mud mephit.

 "Bex!"